Common library questions and answers

 A: We are limited with the space we have in the libraries and try to accommodate your learning needs with the resources we have.
 Over the past few years we have refurbished parts of all our libraries to accommodate your changing needs.

 We regularly consult with you over your space needs and requirements and plan the refurbishments accordingly.
-For example last year we repurposed some of the study space and zones at the NHH library based on your feedback and propose to do more here in the Summer 2018.
+For example in 2018 we repurposed some of the study space and zones at the NHH library based on your feedback.
 As we review the library spaces we will continue to consult with you to ensure you have the learning environment to meet your needs.